-Many people across the nation will be popping kegs and bottles and cans of beer.
-A few more will be opening bottles of wine.
-If you really want to make your Fourth of July party stand out, however, you could do worse than whip up some wine cocktails.
+Many people across the nation will be popping the tops of beer while few will be opening bottles of wine.
+If you really want to make your Fourth of July party stand out you can whip up some wine-inspired cocktails.
 Yes, you read that right.
 You can make cocktails with wine.

 We here at Ultra Wine Racks like to enjoy wine in all its forms.
-So we’ve collated a list of delicious wine cocktails you can enjoy this Independence Day.
+So we’ve collated a list of tasty wine cocktails you can enjoy this Independence Day.

 Fourth of July Wine Cocktails

 Most people have had mimosas, but few know of the Kir royale.
 It was popularized by a priest named Felix Kir, a member of the French Resistance during World War II.
 A dry sparkling champagne and crème de cassis are this cocktail’s only two ingredients, making it beautifully simple.
 Here’s the recipe: